Local Intertwining Relations and Co-tempered $A$-packets of Classical Groups: Introduction

-In addition, the theorems on \cite{A25} serve as the cornerstone for Chapter 7 of \cite{Ar}.
+In addition, the results corresponding to \cite{A25} serve as the cornerstone for Chapter 7 of \cite{Ar}.
 Let us provide more details.
 Arthur obtains the local theorems for tempered representations and bounded Langlands parameters, a.k.a., tempered $L$-parameters, by the end of Chapter 6 of \cite{Ar}.
 Chapter 7 is devoted to the local classification and LIR for non-tempered $A$-parameters.
-Building on the local results of Chapters 6 and 7, Arthur finishes the proof of the global theorems, thereby completes the inductive argument, in Chapter 8.
+Building on the local results of Chapters 6 and 7, Arthur finishes the proof of the global theorems, thereby completing the inductive argument, in Chapter 8.

 Arthur's strategy in Chapter 7 broadly consists of two steps: \begin{description} \item[Step 1] Handle a certain class of $A$-parameters over $p$-adic fields by a local method. \item[Step 2] Prove the general case via globalization. \end{description}